Is it normal to have bad breath after tooth extraction? I am going to show you how to get rid of bad breath after tooth extraction.

 - To get rid of bacteria, use an antiseptic mouthwash after each meal.

-- To maintain good oral hygiene while still being mindful of the still healing wound, brush your teeth twice a day using a soft bristle toothbrush and use lukewarm water to gargle after.
+- To maintain good oral hygiene while still being mindful of the still-healing wound, brush your teeth twice a day using a soft-bristled toothbrush and use lukewarm water to gargle after.
 You can learn how to properly brush your teeth

 - Use a medically certified tongue scraper to clean your tongue regularly.
 You can learn about tongue scrapers for babies here

-- Avoid sugary foods as these may lead to hole in gums and teeth.
+- Avoid sugary foods as these may lead to a hole in gums and teeth.

 - Try to stay away from drinking from a straw (the tiny-flexible-pipe) for a while.
 This can cause suction that can displace the blood clot.

 - You should know that smoking after tooth extraction can cause infections.
 Therefore, it is expected that you wait at least 2 to 4 days.

 - Do not touch the area of tooth extraction for a day so that the healing process is undisturbed.

 - Now, if painkillers aren’t working for your tooth pain, quickly you can ask to see your dentist put a soothing dressing on the extraction area.
 This dressing will go a long way to encourage the healing process.